icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 course, an exception.
-Reference 4 indicates that protuberances on the lower surface generally do not seriously affect the airfoil drag unless the protuberance is very large, as is also shown in the icing drag studies..
+Reference 4 indicates that protuberances on the lower surface generally do not seriously affect the airfoil drag unless the protuberance is very large, as is also shown in the icing drag studies.
 Although the airfoil drag is affected in varying degrees by protuberances on the upper surface for all angles of attack, the most serious effects are obtained when the protuberances are near the leading edge, as was demonstrated by the serious drag increases caused by the